MapsPeople/web-ui/packages/map-template/README.md

 </html>
 ```

-Add attributes to the web component as needed (see supported properties below).
+Add attributes to the Web Component as needed (see supported properties below).
-Use query parameters to configure the web component by setting the `supports-url-parameter` attribute to `true`.
+Use query parameters to configure the Web Component by setting the `supports-url-parameter` attribute to `true`.

 ## React component: Installation and usage